Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 How is nipple discharge diagnosed?

 Tell your healthcare provider about your symptoms.
-He may feel your breast for lumps or swelling.
-Tell him about any medicines that you take.
+He or she may feel your breast for lumps or swelling.
+Tell him or her about any medicines that you take.
 You may need any of the following tests to find the cause of your nipple discharge:

 - Blood tests may be done to check your hormone levels or for infection or pregnancy.